 Complexity is one area that containers and Kubernetes were created to help eliminate.
 However, container-based networking complexity can still be an issue, especially at scale.

-Tools such as linkerd offer service mesh solutions for container-based and cloud native applications, with agents that provide features such as service discovery, routing, failure handling, and visibility to applications transparently, without requiring code changes.
+Tools such as linkerd offer Kubernetes service mesh solutions for container-based and cloud native applications, with agents that provide features such as Kubernetes service discovery, routing, failure handling, and visibility to applications transparently, without requiring code changes.
 A service mesh is a newer technology that helps network routing and resiliency between services, security, and observability, inspired by microservice-driven application architecture.

 Network Communication Reliability